Time and date functions

 - Returns the current second from a time - with the current time, it returns: 31

-This example illustrates the use of the date function:
+This example illustrates the use of the

 show example